Introduction¶

 </ul>

-attribute correctly refers to the list's ID, assistive technologies can establish the correct link between the combobox's text input and the dropdown list of suggestions.
-If there were no valid reference from the aria-controls
+attribute correctly refers to the list ID, assistive technologies can establish the correct link between the combobox text input and the dropdown list of suggestions.
+When there is no valid reference from the aria-controls

-attribute, users of assistive technologies, like screen readers, might not be able to read the options in the list, and that would make the function unusable for them.
+attribute, users of assistive technologies, like screen readers, might not be able to read the options in the list.

 The Optimize platform flags instances of aria-controls

 attributes that do not reference a valid ID on the page.
-For any cases where your aria-controls
+For any instance where the aria-controls

-attributes do not refer to a valid ID, you should correct your code to ensure that the value in the aria-controls
+attributes do not refer to a valid ID, correct the code to ensure that the value in the aria-controls

 attribute points to a valid, existing ID on the page.